authgear/authgear-server/docs/specs/billing.md

 The column `alert_data` is reserved for usage alert to store its state.
 So it does not send alert every time it runs.

-## The Stripe integration
+## The Stripe Integration

-The Stripe integration reads from [the usage record table](#the-usage-record-table) and calls Stripe API to reports usage to Stripe.
+Authgear integrates with Stripe with [Checkout](https://stripe.com/docs/payments/checkout), [Customer Portal](https://stripe.com/docs/billing/subscriptions/integrating-customer-portal) and [webhooks](https://stripe.com/docs/webhooks).

 ### The subscription table